Looking for something? Try here... it's working now!

 Good morning btw, any sniff of new employment yet or are you leaving it all until after christmas?

 Having checked out your link to that Find A Property website it would appear that it means Fareham hHaving checked out your link to that Find A Property website it would appear that it means Fareham has the highest number of owners actually living in the house they own, as opposed to renting it out... which I guess is why Tower Hamlets ranks so low?

-Paul Clarke's blog - I live and work in Seabrook near Folkestone, Kent. married to Clare and father to Harry and Tommy, I am a web dev, and I do js, Node, php, and ruby.
+Paul Clarke's - I work and live in Seabrook near Folkestone, Kent. wed to Clare and father to Harry and Tommy, I am a web dev, and I do js, Node, php, and ruby.
 I like pubbing, restaurants, home automation and other diy jiggery-pokery, history, genealogy, TV, popbitch, squirrels, pirates ☠, lego, and time travel...

 Also from the same week

 Some more blog posts from the same week as .

 Il Bacio Il Bacio, Stoke Newington, phone numbers [Sunday 1 June 2003]